 Atlas Lab is a collaboration between TomTom and the University of Amsterdam.
 Atlas Lab will focus on using Artificial Intelligence (AI) for developing advanced, highly accurate and safe high definition (HD) maps for self-driving vehicles.
 In collaboration with location technology specialist, TomTom (TOM2), the UvA is embarking on research on the use of AI for creating HD maps suitable for all levels of autonomous driving.

-The Civic Artificial Intelligence Lab is a collaboration between City of Amsterdam, Vrije Universiteit Amsterdam (VU) and University of Amsterdam (UvA).
+The Civic Artificial Intelligence Lab is a collaboration between City of Amsterdam, the University of Amsterdam, and the VU University Amsterdam.
 Civic AI Lab focuses on the application of artificial intelligence in the fields of education, welfare, environment, mobility and health.
 Although AI offers great possibilities, there are also disadvantages to deploying AI that increase inequality in a city.
 With the Civic AI Lab, the City wants to examine examples of such friction so that in the future AI will promote equality and deliver fair opportunities, overcoming its negative side effects.
 The lab also serves as an information point for residents and businesses who have questions about new technologies and the ethical and inclusive use of them.

 Cultural AI Lab bridges the gap between cultural heritage institutes, the humanities, and informatics.
-It is a collaboration between Centrum Wiskunde & Informatica (CWI), the KNAW Humanities Cluster (KNAW HuC), the National Library of the Netherlands (KB), the Rijksmuseum, the Netherlands Institute for Sound and Vision, TNO, Vrije Universiteit Amsterdam and University of Amsterdam.
+It is a collaboration between Centrum Wiskunde & Informatica (CWI), the KNAW Humanities Cluster (KNAW HuC), the National Library of the Netherlands (KB), the Rijksmuseum, the Netherlands Institute for Sound and Vision, TNO, the University of Amsterdam, and the VU University Amsterdam.
 AI plays a crucial role in analysing digitised cultural collections and making them accessible.
 Cultural AI Lab wants to harness the potential of AI for cultural research, and make the technology aware of cultural context.
 Core research themes revolve around public values such as diversity and inclusivity.
 The lab investigates how technology can deal with biases in data, account for multiple perspectives and subjective interpretations and bridge cultural differences.

 Delta Lab is a collaboration between Bosch and the University of Amsterdam.
 The mission of UvA-Bosch DELTA Lab (Deep Learning Technologies Amsterdam) is to perform world class research in the fundamentals of deep learning, with applications to automotive and computer vision.
 Researchers at UvA will collaborate with researchers at Bosch through an exchange program.
 Topics include: Reinforcement Learning, Bayesian Deep Learning, Data Efficient Deep Learning, Multi-Modal Deep Learning, Generative and Unsupervised Deep Learning, Model Compression, and Adversarial Deep Learning.